Interfaces and error checking golang

 when

-is true: - we return the err
+vis true: - we return the err

 What's the problem here?

-Let's inspect the output of the main.go
+Let's inspect the output of the main.go for the executions of the doSomething2 function.

-When v == true
+When v == true:

 Running doSomething2(true)